How an extramarital affair factors into Texas Attorney General Ken Paxton’s impeachment trial

 The affair is one of 20 articles of impeachment, alleging that Paul received favorable access as Paxton benefited from Paul employing the woman.
 Jeff Mateer, Paxton's former second-in-command, testified last week that the relationship connected the dots as to why Texas' top lawyer appeared so determined to help Paul look into claims that he had been wronged by FBI agents and a judge.

-Lawmakers leading the impeachment have also previously alleged that Paxton, who was elected to a third term in November despite years of criminal charges and alleged scandal, had a political motivation to hide the affair.
+Lawmakers leading the impeachment also have alleged that Paxton, who was elected to a third term in November despite years of criminal charges and alleged scandal, had a political motivation to hide the affair.

 She said Angela Paxton sometimes called the office with questions about her husband’s schedule and that the conversations made staff uncomfortable.